hmrc/customs-declarations-information/README.md

 This API permits requesting the status and versions of a declaration.

-For the status endpoints The user must supply an MRN, DUCR, UCR or inventory reference as a parameter in the request URL.
-The endpoint returns a set of latest status details.

 ## GET Status Request

+The user must supply an MRN, DUCR, UCR or inventory reference as a parameter in the request URL.
+The endpoint returns the latest set of status details.

  ### `GET /mrn/{mrn}/status`
  ### `GET /ducr/{ducr}/status`
  ### `GET /ucr/{ucr}/status`